corpunWorld Corporal Punishment Research

 blob Other external links for China/Schools

-flag CYPRUS: Judicial CP [HISTORY]
+Cyprus flag CYPRUS: Judicial CP

-During the political troubles of the middle 1950s (when Greek Cypriots were rioting against the British colonial powers and agitating for union with Greece), emergency laws were introduced to enable the courts to order male teenagers to be caned for taking part in unlawful assemblies.
+During the political troubles of the middle 1950s (when Greek Cypriots were rioting against the British colonial power and agitating for union with Greece), emergency laws were introduced to enable the courts to order male teenagers to be caned for taking part in unlawful assemblies.
 This scheme started in December 1955.

 From this January 1956 news report it becomes clear that the youths were caned over the seat of their trousers while they bent over a chair.
 This is unusual in British colonial judicial CP, which has normally involved the baring of buttocks.